ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-combine.md

 Only combine private keys as a last resort and do so with extreme caution.
 :::

-Combine distributed validator key shares into an Ethereum validator key.
+Combine distributed validator private key shares into an Ethereum validator private key.

 ## Pre-requisites